mugil25/Ex-4--AAI/README.md

 ## Algorithm:

-Step 1:Define the transition matrix, which specifies the probability of transitioning from  one hidden state to another.<br>
+Step 1:Define the transition matrix, which specifies the probability of transitioning from  one hidden state to another<br>
 Step 2:Define the emission matrix, which specifies the probability of observing each possible observation given each hidden state.<br>
 Step 3:Define the initial probabilities, which specify the probability of starting in each possible hidden state.<br>
 Step 4:Define the observed sequence, which is the sequence of observations need to  be analyzed.<br>